wp-plugins/wp-mollom/README.txt

  * fixed: passing $comment instead of $_POST to show_captcha() in check_captcha()
  * improved: implemented wpdb->prepare() in vunerable queries
  * improved: mollom_activate() function now more robust
  * changed: mollom_author_ip() reflects changes in the API documentation.
-This is now 'reverse proxy aware'
+This function is now 'reverse proxy aware'
 * 2008/06/30 - 0.5.1
  * fixed: issues with the captcha page not being rendered correctly
  * added: mollom_manage_wp_queue() function which deals with Mollom feedback from the default WP moderation queue